colintoh/ember-brunch/README.md

 Ember-Brunch
 ============

 Ember-Brunch embodies [modern web development workflow](http://www.youtube.com/watch?v=vDbbz-BdyYc) with the help of brunch.io and the ember.js framework.
-Having a awesome development workflow is important because you want to:
+Having an awesome development workflow is important because you wants to:

 - ***Reduce*** development time.
 - ***Reduce*** bugs.